seeejaay/seeejaay/README.md

 ## 🧔About Me
   - 💻  Web Developer looking to upgrade their skill set
   - 📖  Studying at **Far Eastern University - Institute of Technology**
-  - 👨‍🎓  **3rd Year Information Technology** student specializing in Web and Mobile Applications
+  - 👨‍🎓  **Senior Information Technology** student specializing in Web and Mobile Applications

  <h2 align="center">📚Portfolio</h2>